 In 1907, a new technology called the Hatschek was invented to enable the mass production of fireproof building materials.
 Production and consumption declined through World War I and the Great Depression of the 1930s.
 After these events, production and consumption increased.

 Mass production of asbestos-cement pipes began in 1929 and enabled the widespread use of water supply and waste lines.
-The automobile industry began integrating asbestos into brakes, clutch components, and engine gaskets.
+The automobile industry began integrating the mineral into brakes, clutch components, and engine gaskets.

-By 1910, the United States was the leading consumer of asbestos in the world.
+By 1910, the United States was the leading consumer of toxic minerals in the world.
 Around 43 percent of production was consumed in the U.S. Millboard and paper for electrical panels, insulation for electrical wiring, and spray-on asbestos products were some of the materials in high demand.

-In 1918, the U.S. Bureau of Labor Statistics released a report highlighting the high risk of early death among asbestos workers.
+In 1918, the U.S. Bureau of Labor Statistics released a report highlighting the high risk of early death among workers who worked with the mineral.
 However, the asbestos industry was still relatively new and rapidly expanding.
-A large increase in immigration created a substantial need for housing, public buildings, and roads, influencing new opportunities for the asbestos industry.
+A large increase in immigration created a substantial need for housing, public buildings, and roads, influencing new opportunities for the industry.

-During World War II, much of the world was forced to decreased production of asbestos.
+During World War II, much of the world was forced to decrease the production of the carcinogen.
 Following the war, Canada, South Africa, and the United States increased production to make up for production loss during the reconstruction of Europe and parts of Asia.
 The increase in asbestos production meant the workers were exposed to substantial amounts of the mineral.

-Peak production occurred in the mid-1970s when nearly 25 countries were producing the material, and 85 countries were manufacturing asbestos products.
-In the United States, asbestos production was recorded in 15 states.
+Peak production occurred in the mid-1970s when nearly 25 countries were producing the material, and 85 countries were manufacturing contaminated products.
+In the United States, production was recorded in 15 states.
 The largest producing states in the U.S. were Arizona, California, North Carolina, and Vermont.

 Known risks of asbestos were discovered when slaves who worked with it started experiencing illnesses related to exposure.
 However, researchers didn’t understand the health risks until the modern industrialization of the western world.

-Growing evidence showed breathing in asbestos created scarring of the lungs during the first half of the 20th century.
+Growing evidence showed breathing in the mineral’s fibers created scarring of the lungs during the first half of the 20th century.
 The risk of injury stemmed from inhaling or ingesting the fibers.
 At this time, there were no regulations or protections against exposure.

 A mesothelioma-like tumor was reported in 1943, and more links between asbestosis and lung cancer were later confirmed in the 1940s.
-The first reported case of mesothelioma in an asbestos worker was recorded in 1953.
-A major study in 1955 linked asbestos exposure with cancer.
+The first reported case of mesothelioma in a worker was recorded in 1953.
+A major study in 1955 linked asbestos exposure with cancer, making it a carcinogen.

-The decline in production and consumption became noticeable in the late 1970s after research lead to concern for asbestos-related health issues.
-The health controversy surrounding asbestos and new regulations led to a decline in the asbestos market, which heavily affected the production of asbestos-cement pipe and sheets, coatings, flooring, and insulation.
+The decline in production and consumption became noticeable in the late 1970s after research lead to concern for related health issues.
+The health controversy surrounding the mineral and new regulations led to a decline in the asbestos market, which heavily affected the production of asbestos-cement pipe and sheets, coatings, flooring, and insulation.

-Asbestos producers and manufacturers faced an increasing number of class-action lawsuits filed by victims of exposure.
+Producers and manufacturers alike faced an increasing number of class-action lawsuits filed by victims of exposure.
 Many of these producers and manufacturers were already aware of the risks.

-In the early 1970s after employees starting filing lawsuits, companies began listing warnings and regulations on asbestos-laden products.
+In the early 1970s, after employees started filing lawsuits, companies began listing warnings and regulations on asbestos-laden products.
 The United States Environmental Protection Agency (EPA) enacted the Clean Air Act in 1970.
-The act classified asbestos as a hazardous air pollutant.
+The act classified the mineral as a hazardous air pollutant.

-The Toxic Substances Control Act (TSCA) further regulated asbestos in 1976, controlling the development, use, and disposal of the substance.
+The Toxic Substances Control Act (TSCA) further regulated the mineral in 1976, controlling the development, use, and disposal of the substance.
 An amendment of the TSCA regulated how schools dealt with asbestos exposure.

-After more than a century, mining of asbestos ceased in the United States in 2002.
+After more than a century, mining of the mineral ceased in the United States in 2002.
 The mineral is still imported into the U.S. and is used in some construction materials.
-Between 1900 and 2003, imports supplied 94 percent of the U.S. asbestos demands.
+Between 1900 and 2003, imports supplied 94 percent of the U.S.’s demands.

-The use of asbestos is not fully banned in the United States.
+Use of the carcinogen is still not fully banned in the United States.
 While it is heavily regulated, the mineral is still imported and consumed in U.S. markets.
-Previous attempts to phase out the mineral in the United States have failed, while other countries like Germany, Japan, and the U.K. have joined the global effort to ban asbestos.
+Previous attempts to phase out the mineral in the United States have failed, while other countries like Germany, Japan, and the U.K. have joined the global effort to ban the toxin.

-Asbestos has a long history of influence throughout the world.
-If you are suffering from an asbestos-related disease, you may qualify for compensation.
+The toxic mineral has a long history of influence throughout the world.
+If you are suffering from a related disease, you may qualify for compensation.
 Complete a free case evaluation to speak with an experienced attorney.